Itamar2315/calculator/README.md

 # calculator
-My calculator project I did as my finale of The Odin Project's foundations course You can use both buttons and keyboard!
+My calculator project I did as my finale of The Odin Project's foundations course.
+You can use both buttons and keyboard!